 Such patterns can be highly complex.
 A certain pattern (of letters of the alphabet and associated punctuation and spacing) which is a work of literature is concretized in the patterns of ink marks in this and that particular copy of the work.
 When you create a novel then in addition to creating an s-dependent pattern of inkmarks on your manuscript, you create also a particular instance of the generically dependent continuant type novel.
 When you print further copies in book form, then you create multiple particular instances of the independent continuant type book.

 Relation of concretization

-a(concretizes)[Elucidation: a concretizes b at t means:
+a(concretizes)[Elucidation: b concretizes c at t means:

-a is a specifically dependent continuant
+b is a specifically dependent continuant

-& b is a generically dependent continuant
+& c is a generically dependent continuant

-& for some independent continuant that is not a spatial region c,
+& for some independent continuant that is not a spatial region d,

-a s-depends_on c at t
+b s-depends_on d at t

-& b g-depends on c at t
+& c g-depends on d at t

-& if b migrates from bearer c to another bearer d than a copy of a will be created in d.
+& if c migrates from bearer d to another bearer e than a copy of b will be created in e.
 [075-002]

 Domain: specifically dependent continuant